danielatrivella/NP3_MS_Workflow/README.md

 # Current Version 1.2.1

 - NEW features:
-  - The quantification grouping is now performed by the *corr* command and before every biocorrelation computation.
+  - The quantification grouping is now performed by the *corr* command (Step 9) and before every biocorrelation computation.
 This allows adding extra groupings to a job a posteriori its processing.
 Useful to add groups to a joined job.
   - (1.2.0) A new command called **join_jobs** was created!
 The *join_jobs* command is used to join NP³ jobs (results of the *run* or the *join_jobs* commands) into a single united job.
 Concatenate different jobs without the need of running them all together again.
 It uses the clean results from the provided NP³ jobs and execute the main pipeline from Step 3 to 10 with some modifications and adaptations.
 The *join_jobs* can be used to join the results from multiple original jobs and also from previous joined jobs with a new original or joined job.
       - The *join_jobs* command may be useful for processing growing libraries, which will have new datasets being included from time to time; or for processing very large jobs, which may be divided into smaller jobs and then joined by chunks with a smaller memory footprint (divide and conquer strategy).